 I own quite a few manual coffee grinders, and if you’re a regular reader of this coffee blog you’ve probably already seen those reviews.
 However, out of all the grinders I own, one of my favorites has to be the Hario Skerton Coffee Mill.
-For some reason, I haven’t got round to doing an actual review of the Hario Skerton, so in this article, I'll show you why I think the Skerton is the best manual burr grinder for the money.
+For some reason, I haven’t got round to doing an actual review of the Hario Skerton, so in this article, I’ll show you why I think the Skerton is the best manual grinder for the money.

 The word Hario and coffee is almost always used in the same sentence, funnily enough, when Hario started out back in 1921 they had nothing to do with coffee.
 Hario is actually a Japanese heat-resistant glassware company (Hario translates as “The King of Glass”) that has somehow become a household name in modern coffee brewing equipment.

-Hario now has an extensive range of coffee accessories that include coffee scales, pour over kettles, coffee grinders, coffee drippers such as the V60 and they even have a coffee siphon in their range of products.
+Hario now has an extensive range of coffee accessories that include durable precise coffee scales, popular pour over kettles, coffee grinders, coffee drippers such as the V60 and they even have a coffee siphon in their range of products.
 Thanks to the Hario Skerton, building your home coffee setup doesn’t have to be expensive, let’s take a closer look at their popular grinder.

 Hario Skerton Grinder Standout Features